 Specific CARA examples in college sports include the following.
 The table also includes what does not count as CARA, like study hall sessions and media days.

-A table showcasing what counts and does not count as a countable athletically related activity.
+What does NOT count as a countable athletically related activity?

 Let’s dig deeper into what does not count as CARA and determine what outlying activities are not countable.
 What are some things that players can participate in during the season or off-season that don’t factor into their total hourly limitations?